-For AA, BBA, BSM, MBA, and MSM students, a normal course load in a four-month period should not exceed 12 semester hours.
-Any exceptions to this policy will be approved by the Dean of Adult Studies.
+For AA, BBA, BSM, MBA, and MSM, a normal course load in a four-month period should not exceed 12 semester hours.
+Any exceptions to this policy will be approved by the dean of adult studies.
 Approval will be on the basis of the student's previous record of achievement and the course in which he/she wishes to enroll.
 No student may receive credit for more than 18 hours in a semester.

-In the Graduate Teacher Education program, the maximum course load is 6 semester hours per session.
-Requests to exceed the maximum of six hours must be made to the Director of Graduate Teacher Education and will be reviewed primarily on the basis of the student's previous record of achievement and the courses in which he/she wishes to enroll.
-No student may receive credit for more than 9 hours in a session under any circumstances.
+In the graduate teacher education program, the maximum course load is six semester hours per session.
+Requests to exceed the maximum of six hours must be made to the director of graduate teacher education and will be reviewed primarily on the basis os the student's previous record of achievement and the courses in which he/she wishes to enroll.
+No students may receive credit for more than nine hours in a session under any circumstances.